cloudgofer/astraverify/STAGE_UPDATE_SUMMARY.md

 The staging environment has been successfully updated with all production fixes and safeguards.
 The staging environment now:

-- ✅ Shows correct "AstraVerify (Staging)" title
+- ✅ Shows correct "AstraVerify (Staging)" title (updated by React app)
 - ✅ Pulls statistics from staging data store
 - ✅ Has all production safeguards and validation
 - ✅ Uses proper backend configuration